Skip to content

 BRL-CAD#

 BRL-CAD is a CAD software that has been in development since 1979 and is open-source since 2004.
 It is based on CSG modeling.
-BRL-CAD does not provide volume meshing, however, the CSG geometry can be exported to BREP (boundary representation, like STL, OBJ, STEP, IGES, PLY), the g- tols are for this, while the -g tools are for importing.
+BRL-CAD does not provide volume meshing, however, the CSG geometry can be exported to BREP (boundary representation, like STL, OBJ, STEP, IGES, PLY), the g- tools are for this, while the -g tools are for importing.
 More about BRL-CAD on our HPC can be found here.

 Blender#